 - Use the toilet if needed because you'll need to remain in bed for a few hours after the procedure.

 The steps involved in liver biopsy vary according to the type:

 Your provider applies a numbing medication to the area where the needle will be inserted.
-The doctor then makes a small incision near the bottom of your rib cage on your right side and inserts the biopsy needle.
+The provider then makes a small incision near the bottom of your rib cage on your right side and inserts the biopsy needle.
 The biopsy itself takes just a few seconds.
 As the needle passes quickly in and out of your liver, you'll be asked to hold your breath.

 Your provider then injects a contrast dye into the tube and makes a series of X-ray images.
-The dye shows up on the images, allowing the doctor to see the hepatic vein.
+The dye shows up on the images, allowing the provider to see the hepatic vein.
 A biopsy needle is then threaded through the tube, and one or more liver samples are removed.
 The catheter is carefully removed, and the incision on your neck is covered with a bandage.

 After the procedure